christopherweber/alertmanger-prometheus-signals-alert-testing/README.md

 Once Prometheus fires the alert, Alertmanager will process this alert and send an event to the configured webhook in Signals.

 ### 9. Customization
 This setup is customizable.
-You can adjust the alerting rules and Alertmanager configuration to suit your monitoring and alerting needs.
+You can adjust the alerting rules and Alertmanager configuration via the alert.rules.yml file.

 ### Notes
 Remember to keep your webhook URL secure and not expose it in public repositories or logs.
-You can customize the alert as much as you would like via the alert.rules.yml file.